 At December 31, 2023, the Company was not in default on any of these notes and believed it was in compliance with all terms and conditions of the notes.

-This lender is considered a related party as it is controlled by Michael Farkas, an approximate 20% stockholder in the Company.
+This lender is considered a related party as it is controlled by Michael Farkas, who is a greater than 20% stockholder in the Company.

 Note Payable - Other